Close Menu

 “ came in the ’60s and ’70s and expropriated a bunch of lands here.
 They tore down four-storey, five-storey hotels.
 They tore down cottage courts,” Smith said.

 “The proposed changes … are specific to Wasaga Beach Provincial Park.
-To be clear, there will be no changes made beyond those being considered … and any claims otherwise are categorically false,” the statement said.
+To be clear, there will be no changes made beyond those being considered … and any claims otherwise are categorically false,” their statement said.

 “For the lands behind the beach, I think that they’re underutilized.
 Sauble Beach has overnight camping.
-We have absolutely no camping facilities here on the beach, and we have 14 kilometres of provincial park,” he said.
+We have absolutely no camping facilities here on the beach, and we have 14 kilometres of provincial park,” he mentioned.

 Source link